ibrahimFN/fort/README_EN.md

 # config
 ```
 Fortnite
 email                     : Email address for bot account.
-You can set multiple by split in ,
+Can be multiple
 owner                     : Owner's name or ID
 platform                  : Bot's platform.
 See below
 outfit                    : Bot's default outfit.
 Name or ID